Djibouti, Somaliland and Eritrea – Horn of Africa Independence Combo

 Make the 60km drive back to Hargeisa and spend the evening at your leisure.

 We will head to the most important port of Somaliland, Berbera.
-Upon our arrival, we will visit historical Ottoman Mosque and Ottoman houses.
+Upon our arrival, we will visit the historical Ottoman Mosque and Ottoman houses.

 End of Somaliland tour – continue onwards to Eritrea!

-Our local guide will meet our flight at the airport and we will be transferred to our hotel, the “Crystal Hotel”.
+Our local guide will meet our flight at the airport and we will be transferred to our hotel,

 Festival continues into the night culminating in a massive fireworks show at midnight to celebrate independence.

-Thursday 24th May – Independence Day!
+Sunday 24th May – Independence Day!

-For those brave enough, there will be a 6am 21-gun salute to mark Independence Day.
+For those brave enough there will be a 6 am 21-gun salute to mark Independence Day.